 Many medical staff focus on encouraging movement and straightening of the knee joint after the operation.
 When physical therapy starts, the PT's have you begin muscular contractions on the quadriceps along with ROM exercises.
 The quadriceps muscles are the spotlight of the rehabilitation process, but early on, we disagree with their intense focus.
 We’re here to establish what you should be doing, when you should be doing it, and most importantly, why you should be doing it.

 Whether you get an allograft or autograft, hamstring tendon or patellar tendon, the same first rule applies.
-You must reduce swelling ASAP.
+You must reduce swelling ASAP to shorten the ACL recovery time.
 Read below to find out more.

 Swelling after trauma (e.g. surgery), does three things: